Shop Subscribe

 This is a HEAR-SEE-DO activity:

-• Help kids hear the message about the interesting and tasty parts of edible plants.
+• Help kids hear the message about edible plants’ interesting and tasty parts.

 • Let them see examples of edible plant parts.